eadonteng/Evans-Adonteng.github.io/README.md

 To gain insight into my professional growth and how I've leveraged my educational experiences to prepare for a career in computer science, please refer to my Professional Self-Assessment.

 # How to Navigate
-Understanding the Game: Start by reviewing the farkle_rules.txt in the /documentation folder to understand the basic rules and gameplay.
+Understanding the Game: Start by reviewing the farkle_rules.txt in the documentation folder to understand the basic rules and gameplay.

-Start with original_artifact: Review farkle_original.cpp to understand the baseline functionality of the game.
+Review original_artifact: Review farkle_original.cpp to understand the baseline functionality of the game.

 Explore enhanced_artifact: Examine each enhanced version to see specific improvements and features added in different aspects of the game.